-"Women in the Genealogy of Christ" Many people have heard about Joseph and his many colored coat and especially since the story of Joseph was made into a Broadway play and movie.
-We seldom hear much about the brothers of Joseph.
+"Women in the Genealogy of Christ"

+We all know about Joseph and his many colored coat, but seldom do we hear much about the brothers of Joseph.
 One brother is included in the genealogy of Christ, Judah.
-Shortly after the incident when the brothers sold Joseph to the traders because they were jealous of Jacob's love for him over them, Judah married the daughter of a Canaanite.
+Shortly after the incident when the brothers sold Joseph to the traders because they were jealous of Jacob love for him over them, Judah married the daughter of a Canaanite.
 She bore him three sons, Er, Onan, and Shelah.
 Judah played matchmaker for his oldest son, Er, and picked Tamar.